number571/go-peer/README.md

 6. The `storage` module includes two types of storage: `memory` and `crypto`.
 The second type of storage can be used for secure storage of passwords and private keys.
 7. The `storage/database` module is a `key-value` database with the functions of value encryption and key hashing.

-> Examples of works in the directory [github.com/number571/go-peer/examples/modules](https://github.com/number571/go-peer/tree/master/examples/modules "Modules");
+> Examples of works in the directory [github.com/number571/go-peer/examples](https://github.com/number571/go-peer/tree/master/examples "Examples");

 ## Installation